 Also, if you are interested in building a career in computer networking and want to learn different skills or get training for certifications, you should check out our IT Networks Courses.

-A tree network will consist the following components:
+A tree network will consist of:

 The root node sits at the top of the tree topology.
 It is usually a central server, main hub, or backbone switch that connects and manages the entire network.
 All data flowing between branches ultimately passes through this central point.